wilfriedroset/remote-storage-wars/README.md

 * Gate of Death:
   * Add as many targets as you can until the backend almost reach death

+Each Prometheus cluster will scrap many time the same node exporter under a different set of labels.
+Doing so will allow us to emulate an infrastructure bigger than it is.
+To increase the cardinality we can tweak node_exporter configuration to expose more or less series.
+By deploying one or more Prometheus clusters we can both stress the deduplication feature of the backend and workaround the hardware limitation of a given prometheus.

 ## Requirements

 * [Terraform >= 0.15.0](https://www.terraform.io/downloads.html)